Abdullah101298/Election_Data_Analysis/README.md

-PyElections Challenge
+# PyElections Challenge

+## Program: Python

+## Analyzing election data

-In this challenge, we are tasked with writing a script that will decide the two candidates with the highest number of votes who will advance to the runoff election.
+This project consist of deciding the two candidates with the highest number of votes who will advance to the runoff election.

 As well as this, we will calculate and print